 Over the years, of course, I grew into this issue and sort of became more comfortable with it.
 But it wasn’t gone completely.
 When I was 18, some of my friends and I went to Lons-le-Saunier, a town in le Jura, France’s prettiest province, you know, if you ask me.
 I had started literary studies at a university in Utrecht and moved into a big house that I shared with nine other students.
 Obviously, I had to find my way, but eventually I was more comfortable in my own skin than I’d been before.
 No need to lie or exaggerate to be cool.
 But during summers, I started looking at myself through the eyes of others all over again.
 With the holiday to France, my bikini body, and the judgment of my testosterone-fuelled-male friends (one of whom I was embarrassingly attracted to, I might need to add) in mind, I put on my jogging shoes and ran 5k three times a week.
 I also joined a basketball team and did YouTube yoga before bed every night.
 I barely ate.
 I knew I wasn’t fat, but puberty and hormones had caused me to gain weight, and just imagine the horror of someone seeing that I didn’t have a perfect body.
 Whatever that may be.
 Anyway, once in Lons-le-Saunier, the cellulite and stretch marks hadn’t gone anywhere, obviously.
 Not in my eyes, anyway.
 They still haven’t and probably never will.
 I’d put on shorts, sure, but I would always be highly aware of the backs of my thighs.
 I wore bikini-bottoms, but I would always be highly aware of my butt.
 Until, I remember this quite clearly, two of the guys and I went to the pool municipal.
 It was one of the most relaxed days of the whole summer.
 We basically just played catch-and-throw all day in the water.
 They had expected me to not really be good at this.
 To be fair, I had expected me to not really be good at this.
 And sure, I missed the first couple of throws, but after a while I started to make some pretty impressive saves.
 Basketball was paying off.
 I was aware that they kept throwing high balls so I had to jump and at least a good bit of my upper body came out of the water – and I’m not saying that to make them sound pervy or anything, I guess.
 I think.
 You know, they were just messing with me, didn’t see any harm, and they knew that I knew, and we all had a laugh.
 And I didn’t mind.
 When you jump out of the water and both your hands neatly wrap around a ball that was thrown at you by a guy who didn’t expect you to catch it, and in one smooth movement hit it out of the park – that just makes you forget about the unsecure fastenings of triangle bikinis, or potential underarm fuzz, or, whatever.
 I don’t know, it just made me feel strong.
 And, as such, I realized that it didn’t matter if my butt wasn’t as smooth as those of the other girls.
 That, in fact, it allowed me to have fun, with these guys, who liked me ‘cause they could laugh with me.
 And, that, in fact, would you believe it – the guy I really liked also didn’t have a perfect body.
 Objectively, you know.
 And that didn’t make me like him any less.
 And that, you know, the perfectness of your body isn’t necessarily what makes people fall in love with you.
 Or want to be friends with you.
 That it creates an opinion on your body, not your personality.
 I realized that not even good looks make people like you any more.

-It’s funny though, because she sometimes told me not to be insecure.
+What’s funny though, because she sometimes told me not to be insecure.
 I’ve heard that more often.
 That I don’t need to be so insecure.
 The weird thing is, I really don’t think I’m insecure?
 I think I’m actually doing pretty great.
-I told one of my friends that, that I thought it was pretty good I wasn’t insecure in, you know, this whole time and place, and then she said it.
+I told her that, once.
+Then she said it.

 “Tooting your own horn much?”